Auburn, Alabama: Law and government

 The mayor of Auburn is elected in the city at-large to a four-year term.
 The duties of the mayor are, per State Code: 1) ceremonial, 2) to serve as the Governor's contact in the event of an emergency and 3) to conduct Council meetings, and to be the tie breaking vote for the city council legislative body.
 The Mayor has no administrative duties, as the City Manager serves as the CEO.
 As such, the position of mayor in Auburn is primarily symbolic.
-The current mayor of Auburn is Ron Anders, elected in 2018.
+The current mayor of Auburn is Ron Anders, elected in 2018 and re-elected in 2022.

 The day-to-day operations of Auburn are run by the City Manager.
 The City Manager is appointed by and serves at the leisure of the City Council.
 The City Manager is responsible for the appointment and dismissal of all department heads, advises the council on policy matters, and creates and administers the city budget.
 The current City Manager of Auburn is Megan McGowen Crouch.

 The United States Postal Service operates a post office at 300 Opelika Road, Auburn, Alabama.

 Economy

 Auburn's economy is centered on Auburn University and providing university-affiliated services.
-Auburn University employs 4,300 people, which is roughly one-quarter of the city's total workforce.
-In addition, 2,400 Auburnites are employed by the federal and state government in positions which are generally connected with the university.
-Some 8,500 are employed in service sector jobs.
+Auburn University employs 13,545 people as of 2024.
+The Auburn-Opelika area has a 3.1 unemployment rate as of February 2025.

 Auburn's industrial base is built around mid-sized, high tech manufacturing and research firms.
 Auburn has one industrial park and four technology parks where main areas of industrial focus are on the manufacture of small engines, automotive wheels, fuel cells, plastic injection technology, and vehicle armor.
 The 156 acre Auburn Research Park opened in September 2008 and will be anchored by a firm which specializes in research in high-resolution, dark field optical microscopy.
-The Research Park includes several buildings housing research in many different specialties, including the MRI Research Center which features both a 3 Tesla and a 7 Tesla MRI scanner.
+The Research Park includes several buildings housing research in many different specialties, including the MRI Research Center which features both a 3 tesla and a 7 tesla MRI scanner.
 Overall, the manufacturing sector accounts for some 5,000 jobs in Auburn.

 Auburn is located between the Kia and Hyundai automobile manufacturing facilities with the Kia Motors manufacturing plant about 35 mi east on I-85 and the Hyundai Motors manufacturing plant about 55 mi west on I-85/I-65.